Writing for #theBOUblog

 Thank you for your interest in #theBOUblog – the blog to promote your ornithological research and research interests.

-#theBOUblog receives over 40 page views year so is really is THE place to be seen as well as contributing to your published research paper’s Altmetric Attention Score.
+#theBOUblog receives over 50,000 page views a year so it really is THE place to be seen as well as contributing to your published research paper’s Altmetric Attention Score.

 We accept blog posts about any aspect of ornithology – if its about birds and science we’ll consider hosting it.
 These can be on topics from papers published in any journal, not just IBIS.

 We try to keep our blog posts in the same format, so please read these guidelines on how to prepare your blog piece for us and view an example blog post formatted just the way we like it 😉

 As #theBOUblog has become increasingly popular we now publish a new blog post each week.
 During that week we will promote your blog post heavily on Twitter (via @IBIS_journal), Facebook (Facebook.com/ibisjournal) and Instagram (@IBIS_journal).
 If you want your blog to appear at a particular time, e.g. to coincide with publication of a paper or other event, then be sure to contact us early to see if we can accommodate your specific date.

 Who’s reading science blogs?

 An excellent poster-style summary of the Jarreau & Porter paper below.